Department of Family Services

 newsletter graphicThe Volunteer Post Newsletter

 We have many wonderful volunteers and donors helping children and families in Fairfax County.
 Our Volunteer Post Newsletter provides a glimpse into the many ways to get involved in making a difference and supporting families in our community.
-Check out the July 2024 Issue for the impact of Body Safety classes during this past year, our summer volunteer orientation dates, and ways to support foster care graduates.
+Check out the March 2025 issue to learn about our Volunteer & Partner Appreciation Event, the MLK Jr. Day of Service 2025, and some opportunities to support local children and families.

 newsletter graphicVolunteer Voices Newsletter